 There are 20 different kinds of Mohawk canoe models.
 They can handle any water condition ranging from calm waters to fast-moving rapids.
 The most popular models include the following:

-These models gained canoe lovers’ support because of their high performance and the attention to details that the company provided.
+These models gained canoe lovers’ support because of their high performance and the attention to detail that the company provided.

 The canoes made by Mohawk are classified into two general categories.
 One is the flatwater canoe, and the other is the white water canoe.